TeamHG-Memex/eli5/docs/source/_notebooks/text-explainer.rst

 This pipeline is supported by eli5 directly, so in practice there is no need to use :class:`~.TextExplainer` for it.
-We're using it as an example - it is possible check the "true" explanation first, without using :class:`~.TextExplainer`, and then compare it with :class:`~.TextExplainer` results.
+We're using this pipeline as an example - it is possible check the "true" explanation first, without using :class:`~.TextExplainer`, and then compare the results with :class:`~.TextExplainer` results.

 .. code:: ipython3